tomtuamnuq/compare-qiskit-ocean/README.md

 comparison/Ocean/LinearProgramming/DWave_Qiskit_Plugin_Test/

 Results:
-For complete logs and output see RESULTS folders.
+For complete logs and output see RESULTS folders in the according subdirs.

+Random Qubo
+    Dense

+        CPLEX classical optimizer needs a long time to optimize large problems with 90 or 100 vars

+        DWave pure quantum with 100 qubits and clique embedding almost optimal

+        QAOA noise model Mumbai simulation up to 12 qubits optimal, up to 27 qubits done

+    Sparse

+        DWave pure quantum with 525 qubits and auto embedding found almost optimal solution

+        QAOA noise model Mumbai simulation up to 12 qubits successful but not optimal

 Random LP
     Dense